 - Each party must be represented by a lawyer whose representation terminates upon the undertaking of any contested court proceeding;

 - The parties may engage mental health and financial professionals whose engagement terminates upon the undertaking of any contested court proceeding; and

 - The parties may jointly engage other experts as needed.

-Collaborative Practice provides you and your spouse or partner with the support and guidance of your own lawyers without going to court.
-Additionally, Collaborative Practice allows you the benefit of coaches, child and financial specialists all working together with you on your team.
+Collaborative Practice provides you and your spouse or partner support and guidance of your own lawyers.
+You stay out of court.
+In Collaborative Practice, you benefit from coaches and child and financial specialists working together with you as your team.

 - Negotiate a mutually acceptable resolution without having courts decide issues.

 - Communicate openly and share information honestly – no formal subpoenas, depositions, interrogatories, requests for production.